vitorcime/vitorcime/README.md

 <img width="50%" align="right" src="https://github.com/vitorcime/vitorcime/blob/main/capa.jpeg" />
 Hey there, I'm Vitor Cimetan a computer science 🧑‍💻 student at <a href="http://www.utfpr.edu.br/">UTFPR</a>.
 I entered the course because of the passion for technology and the way it helps us.
-Currently working as a Front End developer and venturing into the world of mobile development.
+Currently working as a iOS developer.

 <hr class="dashed">

 - 🔭 I’m currently working with Swift.
 - ⚡ Fun fact: I reaally love eating scarlet eggplant.
+And also in love with 🐶.

 <hr class="dashed">